Divyam9953/Data-Scrapping/README.md

 # Data-Scrapping
-Basics--->(Inspecting Elements from a website and using button to move on to next page)
+Inspecting Elements from a website and using button to move on to next page